-Southwest Airlines: No fees here and refunds are issued as a travel credit.
+Southwest Airlines: No fees here, but you will have to pay any fare differences if you're changing flights.
+Refunds are issued as a travel credit.

-Spirit Airlines: The fee structure varies based on where you make the adjustment — $90 online and $100 over the phone or at the airport — or is a flat $110 for flights booked with rewards.
+Spirit Airlines: The fee structure varies based on where you make the adjustment — $90 online and $100 over the phone or at the airport.

 Getting bumped from a flight

 There are two types of “bumps” from a flight — voluntary and involuntary.
 If a flight is oversold, gate agents may ask if anyone is willing to give up their seat in exchange for a compensation.
 If no one does, the agents are forced to select people to involuntarily take a later flight, usually based on check-in times or priority status.

 “If a passenger isn’t in a hurry and volunteers to take a later flight I would try to bargain for a first class seat, lounge access and also ask for cash rather than a voucher,” George Hobica, travel expert and creator of Airfarewatchdog, said.
 He also said involuntary bumping is less common now because many airlines recently changed their policies and “now offer up to $10,000 to entice passengers to volunteer.”